upsideon/qkd-qchack-2022/README.md

 # QuTech Quantum Network Explorer QKD Challenge

 This repository contains my solution to QuTech's [Quantum Network Explorer](https://www.quantum-network.com) Quantum Key Distribution Challenge.
-Details on the challenge are given in [CHALLENGE.md](CHALLENGE.md).
+Details on the challenge are given [here](CHALLENGE.md).

 The original solution submitted to the hackathon can be viewed [here](https://github.com/upsideon/qkd-qchack-2022/tree/qchack-2022).
 Although the solution received [second place](https://www.quantumcoalition.io/winners-2022) it wasn't especially polished given the 24 hour time frame.
 In particular, although the BBM92 quantum key distribution algorithm was implemented successfully, my attempt at implementing the Cascade information reconciliation protocol as a post-processing step failed.
 Following the judging period, I was able to produce a working Cascade implementation.
 This an other updates are covered in the solution description.